Everyone loves French croissants, but how much do you know about them?

 TV series starring croissant man:

-Daniel Thrasher Croissant Parody of a French man trying to pronounce croissant in English
+Daniel Thrasher’s Croissant Parody of a French man trying to pronounce croissant in English

 The guttural French R is tough for many people to pronounce, especially anglophones.
 The same is true for French people who have a difficult time pronouncing the English R.

-Stay calm, eat a croissant and be merry
+Stay calm, eat a French croissant and Save This Article To Pinterest.

-I hope you enjoyed these croissant facts.
-Please spread the love and be sure to share with your friends on pinterest, facebook and twitter.
+I hope you enjoyed these French croissant facts.
+Please spread the love and be sure to share with your friends on Pinterest, Facebook and Twitter.

 Au revoir, merci, et bonne journée!